MicrosoftDocs/VBA-Docs/api/Visio.GraphicItem.HorizontalPosition.md

 Gets or sets the horizontal position of the  **GraphicItem** object relative to the shape to which it is applied.
 Read/write.

+> [!NOTE]
- **Note**  This Visio object or member is available only to licensed users of Visio Professional 2013.
+> his Visio object or member is available only to licensed users of Visio Professional 2013.

 ## Syntax